-Jerwood Charitable Foundation (trading as Jerwood Arts) is the leading independent funder dedicated to supporting UK artists, curators and producers to develop and thrive.
+Jerwood Art is the trading name of Jerwood Charitable Foundation.
+It is the leading independent funder dedicated to supporting UK artists, curators and producers to develop and thrive.
 We enable transformative opportunities for individuals across art forms, supporting imaginative awards, fellowships, programmes, commissions and collaborations.
 We present new work and bring people from across the arts together in the galleries at Jerwood Space, London, as well as at venues across the UK.

 We currently have a single office, located at: 171 Union Street London, SE1 0LN, UK